 The Board promotes the success of Norcros for the benefit of its shareholders as a whole.
 In doing this, the Board takes regular account of many things, including the interests of all employees, the importance of positive relationships with suppliers and customers and the significance of environmental, ethical and social factors affecting the Group.
 We recognise that management of these matters is key to ensuring the long-term sustainability of our businesses.

 Across Norcros, great emphasis is placed on the recruitment, training and development of our people.
-All businesses have training programmes for staff, and we have examples of best practice regarding management development.
-Norcros also recognises the need to train its staff in order to give them the necessary skills to perform their duties to the high standards required.
+All businesses have training programmes for staff and we have examples of best practice regarding management development.
+Norcros also recognises the need to train its staff, in order to give them the necessary skills to perform their duties to the high standards required.

-For example, as featured on page 32, we have launched several educational initiatives at Norcros South Africa.
 We are committed across all Norcros businesses to education and career development.

 The Group recognises its responsibilities towards disabled persons and therefore all applications from such persons are fully and fairly considered bearing in mind the respective aptitudes and abilities of the applicant.
 In the event of existing employees becoming disabled, every effort is made to ensure that their employment with the Group continues and that appropriate training is arranged.
 It is the policy of the Group that the training, career development and promotion of disabled persons should, as far as possible, be identical to that of an able-bodied person.